 - Both infrared and blue-flame heaters have Oxygen Depletion Sensors (ODS), which will shut off the heater before it reaches an unsafe level.

 - Both are vent-free heaters.
 Since vent-free heaters add moisture to a room, it’s wise to periodically open a door or window while running your heater.

 Using an additional heat source in the most used area of your home allows you to lower the thermostat in the rest of the house, which can help you save in energy costs.
 Blue-flame heaters are ideal for insulated spaces, while infrared heaters work best in uninsulated areas.

 It’s important to keep in mind that vent-free heaters should only be used as supplemental sources of heat.
 This means only operating the heater when you’re in the room and turning it off when you leave.
 This will ensure your heater delivers top performance all season long.

-If you’re considering adding a supplemental heat source to your home this winter, take a look at our blue flame and infrared heaters.
+If you’re considering adding a supplemental heat source to your home this winter, take a look at our blue flame and infrared heaters, and browse all natural gas wall heaters for more selection.
 We offer heaters in various styles and capacities to suit your specific needs.
 As always, should you have any questions about our products, feel free to contact us.
 We’re happy to help you find the right heater for your home.